BE-Webdesign/wp-graphql-docs/contributing.md

 #### Continuous Integration

 The Github Repo handles continuous integration via TravisCI.
 When you make a pull Request against WP GraphQL the test suite will automatically run against the new commit.
 This process helps maintain compatibility between particular versions of WordPress, PHP, and WP GraphQL.
-To make amendments to the TravisCI build you need to edit the `travis.yml` file.
+To make amendments to the TravisCI build process, you need to edit the `travis.yml` file.

 ## Code of Conduct